konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

 ## Step 3: Create alphabet

 ### Make the letters
-You could make the letters in a variety of ways: print them onto regular sheets of paper; paint them yourself; or if you’re feeling bold, paint them directly onto the wall.
+You could make the letters in a variety of ways: print them onto regular sheets of paper; paint them yourself; or if you are feeling bold, paint them directly onto the wall.

-I followed the method bxl4662 suggested, which is printing and cutting out the [Something Strange font](http://www.dafont.com/something-strange.font) from [DaFont](http://www.dafont.com/something-strange.font).
+I followed the method [another Stranger Things lights project](http://www.instructables.com/id/Arduino-Based-Stranger-Things-Lights) suggested, which is printing and cutting out the [Something Strange font](http://www.dafont.com/something-strange.font) from [DaFont](http://www.dafont.com/something-strange.font).
 I have access to a paper cutting machine and will take any opportunity to use it, so I semi-automated this step by using Inkscape to fit 2 letters per 9”x12” sheet of black paper (somewhere around 650 pt font) and having the machine cut the SVGs directly.

 You can always do it the old fashioned way and print and cut the letters by hand.
 If you have good eyesight, you could try printing on black paper to save a little of that expensive toner.

 Since the LEDs are close to the letters, a neat addition would be to apply a layer of paint on top to get a good streaky brush stroke effect.
-Unfortunately, I didn’t have the time to do so.
-If you do so, be sure to use heavy enough paper that it won't get too warped by the paint.
+Unfortunately, I did not have the time to do so.
+If you do so, be sure to use heavy enough paper that it will not get too warped by the paint.

 ### Hang the letters and lights
 Painters tape in a loop works perfectly to attach the letters to the wall.
 I suggest hanging the outer letters first (A and H for the first row, I and Q for the second row, and R and Z for the third row) and placing the rest of the letters from there.
 Be sure to leave enough room between the rows for the lights.

-Don't get too worried about making everything level and evenly-spaced; a) it will be hard to notice once the lights go up, and b) the more it looks like it was done in a panic, the better.
+Do not get too worried about making everything level and evenly-spaced; a) it will be hard to notice once the lights go up, and b) the more it looks like it was done in a panic, the better.

 > One distinct visual element of the alphabet in Stranger Things is the extra space between the Q and the other letters.